 What makes the Augustana Calendar unique

 The traditional university academic year typically consists of two terms (or semesters): a Fall Term and a Winter Term.
-Augustana’s terms are comprised of a 3-week session followed by an 11-week session.
-Students enrolling in a full course load will only take 1 course during the 3-week session and 4 courses during the subsequent 11-week session, for a total of 5 courses per term.
+Augustana’s terms are comprised of a 3-week block followed by an 11-week session.
+Students enrolling in a full course load will only take 1 course during the 3-week block and 4 courses during the subsequent 11-week session, for a total of 5 courses per term.
 With how the term is organized, you will still complete the same amount of course and credit work per term as you would at other post–secondary institutions, so your academic record will not be affected should you decide to transfer or apply to professional programs.

 More information on the Augustana Calendar